thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 chart.
 Your filters remain part of the search even when you change the visualization type.

 When adding a filter from the ellipses icon
 ![more options menu icon]({{ site.baseurl }}/images/icon-ellipses.png){: .inline}, in the column header or by clicking on a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and a checkbox selector for the values.
-If the column contains a date, you'll see a calendar selector when applying a filter.
-This is also where you'll go to apply bulk filters.
+If the column contains a date, you can see a calendar selector when applying a filter.
+This is also where you can apply bulk filters.

 ## Bulk filters